 (ii) definition and development of the PSI-IDP exchange formats, working together with the PSI-MI workgroup.

 The role of the PSI-ID TAB format is to represent, in a simple but unambiguous manner, an entry adhering to the MIADE guidelines for the description of the structural state of a protein region.
 This tabular format will facilitate many use cases by providing a format that is human-readable, easy to parse, and manipulatable in commonly used spreadsheet applications.
-The role of the PSI-ID XML/JSON schema is to allow the experimental setup and results of an analysis of the structure state of a protein region to be unequivocally represented.
-A PSI-ID XML/JSON entry allow but does not require annotation to that level and therefore the format is generally useful across a range of use cases.
-The PSI-ID XML/JSON schema is based on the PSI-MI XML schema.
+The role of the PSI-IDP XML/JSON schema is to allow the experimental setup and results of an analysis of the structure state of a protein region to be unequivocally represented.
+A PSI-IDP XML/JSON entry allow but does not require annotation to that level and therefore the format is generally useful across a range of use cases.
+The PSI-IDP XML/JSON schema is based on the PSI-MI XML schema.

 (iii) development of the PSI-ID controlled vocabulary to describe the technical aspects of IDP experiments and the sequence-level structural inferences derived from them.